 “The Weiss family is the archetypal Entertainment Industry dynasty: Sanford, the father is a celebrity therapist and best-selling author; Cristina, his wife, manages the career of their thirteen year-old son, Benjie, a TV star.
 One of Sanford’s clients, Havana, is an actress who dreams of remaking the film that made her mother, Clarice, a movie star.
 But her mother, now dead, has come back to haunt her dreams.
 Benjie emerges from rehab as his elder sister, Agatha, is released from a stint in a psychiatric hospital where she has been serving time for arson.
 Ghosts, death, and all manner of vices collide as the family reunites.
 Maps to the Stars is a darkly satiric drama about celebrity obsession.”

-added 9/20/13: Here’s an addition from reporting on TeleFilm Canada providing funding for this Canada-Germany co-production.
+From: Reporting on TeleFilm Canada providing funding for this Canada-Germany co-production.

 There’s no new story information here from what we’ve already posted, but “Welcome to the Weiss family reunion” sounds fun doesn’t it?